DespairC/SimpleDB/course-info-2021/lab4.md

 If a transaction requests a lock that cannot be immediately granted, your code should *block*, waiting for that lock to become available (i.e., be released by another transaction running in a different thread).
-Be careful about race conditions in your lock implementation --- think about how concurrent invocations to your lock may affect the behavior.
+Be careful about race(竞争) conditions in your lock implementation --- think about how concurrent invocations to your lock may affect the behavior.
 (you way wish to read about <a href="http://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html">
 Synchronization</a> in Java).